simon-zerisenay/Kmalae.ltd/README.md

 <h3> Payment Service: </h3>

 Handles point deduction for completed trips.
 Generates QR codes for payment and deducts points from passenger accounts.
 Listens to data from the Match Ride and Top Up services.

+The Payment service handles the point deduction process after every completed trip.
+Upon reaching the destination, the driver provides the drop-off location to the service.
+The service then calculates the trip fare and generates a QR code, where the passenger makes the payment by scanning it.
+After passengers scan the QR code, the system deducts the points from their account and publishes the remaining points to other services.
+This service listens to data published by the Match Ride and Top Up services.

+Routers directory of Payment service only contains one route which is deduct-points.
+Deduct-points: This router is a principal route which is used by users who pose as passengers and drivers to make transaction/payment.
+Whenever a user pays another user, it deducts points from his account and adds it to the other user.

 <div align="center">
 <img src="https://github.com/simon-zerisenay/Kmalae.ltd/blob/main/Payment.png" align="center" width="480" height="780" alt="redux" />
 	<br/>
 <h3> Top Up Service: </h3>
 Allows passengers to top up their points by entering bank details.
 Listens to data from the Payment Service and publishes updated available points.
+The Top Up service is used by passengers to get points by entering their bank details.
+The points equal to the amount of money paid in the transaction.
+This service listens to data published from the Payment Service.
+It also publishes the updated available points for other services to use.

+Routers directory of Top-up service only contains one route which is perform-topup.
+Perform-top-up: Users use this route to top up money from their debit/credit card to our system.
+The system saves the money in points.
+The user can then use the points to make any kind of payment in this application.

 <div align="center">
 <img src="https://github.com/simon-zerisenay/Kmalae.ltd/blob/main/TopUp.png" align="center" width="480" height="780" alt="redux" />
 	<br/>